Meet our team.

 Colin, a native of Rochester NY, has been part of the team since 2004.
 With his rich background of sailing instruction and management, he has held a variety of positions including instructor and program director.
 After helping to create many of the successful systems within the organization, Colin now devotes his time to maintaining our vast fleet and intricate dock system.
 He is often seen out and about in the boat yard keeping all the nuts and bolts of the CSC in line.

-Mary Dowd, Program Director
+John Nagle, Program Director

 Community Sailing Center Seasonal Staff